jack1232/webgpu18/README.md

-# Step-by-Step WebGPU Graphics Programming (16)
+# Step-by-Step WebGPU Graphics Programming (18)
 ## Create a torus Wireframe

-This is the source code for the 16th part of a series YouTube videos on step-by-step WebGPU graphics programming.
+This is the source code for the 18th part of a series YouTube videos on step-by-step WebGPU graphics programming.

-This sample WebGPU app creates a torus wireframe.
+This sample WebGPU app creates a 3D cube with lighting effect.
 The output from the app is shown in the following image.

 ![image01](dist/assets/image01.png)